From my bookshelf- The Four by Scott Galloway

 These giants are relentless and

-unstoppable but the bigger question is how an ordinary middle-class life faces
+unstoppable, but the bigger question is how an ordinary middle-class life faces

-the brunt, side effects or the beauty of this relentless pursuit. my first reaction while I read was to revise my Amazon wish list.
+the brunt, side effects, or the beauty of this relentless pursuit.
+My first reaction while I read was to revise my Amazon wish list.
 Phew!

-Meanwhile at a social brunch the other day, I eavesdropped on a conversation where a mid aged woman was vociferating how Alexa- The Amazon product
+Meanwhile, at a social brunch the other day, I eavesdropped on a conversation where a mid-aged woman was vociferating how Alexa- The Amazon product

-is snatching the tiny bit of exercise which she, her husband and her
+is snatching the tiny bit of exercise which she, her husband, and her

 children did by walking up to pick up the remote control and come back to their

 seat.
 Was this needed?
-Was a need created and we lapped up because we chose not
+Was a need created, and we lapped up because we chose not

 to think?
 Most importantly, how can one buy a product and then complain about it too?
-What kind of mindless 'wish listing' we are in?
+What kind of mindless 'wish listing' are we in?
 I am no

 one to judge.